scttohara/scttohara/README.md

 - 😄 Pronouns: he/him.

-- 👯 I’m looking to collaborate on any project with python involved, anything business, mental health, and/or food based I would love to get involved.
+- 👯 I’m looking to collaborate on any project with python involved, anything business, mental health, weather, and/or food based I would love to get involved.
 Just message me here on github.

 - Want to make your own README like this?
 Heres how you can make one (A profile README) yourself https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme#adding-a-profile-readme